 Being pregnant can be an exciting and scary experience.
 You look forward to having your little one in your arms more than anything.
 What a lot of first time moms don’t realize is how much harder it is to rest and take care of yourself after your baby is born.
 Along with the exhaustion, and barrage of new responsibility, comes your body’s hormonal response to the changes of not being pregnant and trying to get back to normal.
 Many new moms experience postpartum depression and it’s nothing to be ashamed of.
-With that being said, it’s also important to know what to do to get help, and how you can help.
+With that being said by the experts from best rehab in California, it’s also important to know what to do to get help, and how you can help.
 Here are 7 ways to help a mom with postpartum depression.

 Be especially careful about what and how you say things